Workplace conduct & capability

-An employee who is not satisfied with the decision reached at the first formal stage will have 21 days, from the receipt of the written decision, to lodge an appeal, by submitting a written statement, including remedy sought and a list of witnesses (if any) to be called in support of the case, to the Director of Human Resources, stating the grounds for the appeal.
+An employee who is not satisfied with the decision reached at the first formal stage will have 21 days, from the receipt of the written decision, to lodge an appeal, by submitting a written statement, including remedy sought and a list of witnesses (if any) to be called in support of the case, to the Director of Human Resources and Organisational Development, stating the grounds for the appeal.
 If an appeal is not received within this period, no further action will be taken on the grievance and all interested parties will be informed that the grievance procedure has been concluded.

-Upon receipt of the written request for an appeal hearing, the Director of Human Resources will convene an appeal hearing to be heard by the next tier of manager, normally the Dean of School, or the Director of Service.
+Upon receipt of the written request for an appeal hearing, the Director of Human Resources and Organisational Development will convene an appeal hearing to be heard by the next tier of manager, normally the Dean of School, or the Director of Service.
 Where the Dean or Director of Service has already been involved in the grievance, the appeal will normally be heard by the Deputy Vice Chancellor or the Chief Operating Officer, or their nominee.
 The person hearing the appeal will be accompanied by a HR representative, who has not previously been directly involved in the grievance.